sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 		"value": "NRP0"
 	}

-#### metadataKeySet

-*Object*. metadataKeySet defines a collection of metadata keys (identifier component values).

-* isIncluded - *Boolean*.
-* keys - Non-empty *array* of *[MetadataKey](#MetadataKey)* objects.
-Key contains a set of target object values for a specified report structure which serve to identify which object reference metadata conforming to the specified report structure is available for.

-Example:

-	{
-		"isIncluded": true,
-		"keys": [
-			{
-				# MetadataKey object #
-			}
-		]
-	}

-##### MetadataKey

-*Object*.
-MetadataKey is a region which defines a distinct full or partial metadata key.
-The key consists of a set of values, each referencing a target object for the metadata target referenced in the metadataTarget attribute, which must be defined in the report structure referenced in the report attribute.
-Each target object can be assigned a single value.
-If an target object from the reference metadata target is not included in this key, the value of that is assumed to be all known objects for a reference target object, all possible keys for a key descriptor values target object, or all dates for report period target object.
-The purpose of this key reference a metadata conforming to a particular report structure for given object or set of objects.

-* metadataTarget - *String*.
-The ID of the metadataTarget.
-* report - *String*.
-The ID of the report.
-* keyValues - Non-empty *array* of *[MetadataKeyValue](#MetadataKeyValue)* objects.
-Metadata Key Value provides a target object value for the purpose of defining a distinct metadata key.
-Only a single value can be provided for the target object.

-Example:

-	{
-		"metadataTarget": "TARGET",
-		"report": "REPORT",
-		"keyValues": [
-			{
-				# MetadataKeyValue object #
-			}
-		]
-	}

-##### MetadataKeyValue

-*Object*.
-MetadataKeyValue provides a target object value for the purpose of defining a distinct metadata key.
-Only a single value can be provided for the target object.

-* id - *String*.
-The ID of the metadata key.
-* dataKey - *Object* *optional*. *[DataKey](#DataKey)* object.
-DataKey is a region which defines a distinct full or partial data key.
-The key consists of a set of values, each referencing a dimension and providing a single value for that dimension.
-The purpose of the key is to define a subset of a data set (i.e. the observed value and data attribute) which have the dimension values provided in this definition.
-Any dimension not stated explicitly in this key is assumed to be wild carded, thus allowing for the definition of partial data keys.
-* dataSet - *Object* *optional*. *[dataSet reference](#dataSetReference)* object.
-DataSet reference is a urn reference to a data set to which the constraint is attached.
-* object - *String* *optional*.
-Urn reference to any object.
-The type of object actually referenced can be determined from the URN.
-* value - *String* *optional*.
-Key values are meant to describe a distinct full or partial key.

-Example:

-	{
-		"id": "A",
-		"dataKey": {
-			# DataKey object #
-		},
-		"dataSet": {
-			# dataSetReference object #
-		},
-		"object": "a",
-		"value": "a"
-	}

 #### metadataTargetRegion

 *Object*. metadataTargetRegion defines the structure of a metadata target region.
 A metadata target region must define the report structure and the metadata target from that structure on which the region is based.
 This type is based on the abstract RegionType and simply refines the key and attribute values to conform with what is applicable for target objects and metadata attributes, respectively.
 See the documentation of the base type for more details on how a region is defined.